-A work group will be formed to make recommendations for evaluation components and frameworks for each of the positions in the contract that do not have an evaluation tool or process that aligns with the essential functions of their job.
-Those recommendations will be shared with the negotiations' teams for consideration for the next contract in FY 25.
+A work group led by the Office of Teaching and Learning and consisting of union members who are evaluated solely by a portfolio will be formed to make recommendations for evaluation components and frameworks for each of the positions in the contract that do not have an evaluation tool or process that aligns with the essential functions of their job.
+Those recommendations will be shared with the negotiations' teams for consideration for addition to the contract in FY 27.